qunitjs/qunit/docs/callbacks/QUnit.done.md

 ---
 layout: page-api
 title: QUnit.done()
-excerpt: Register a callback to fire whenever the test suite ends.
+excerpt: Register a callback to fire when the test run has ended.
 groups:
   - callbacks
 redirect_from: